 Each target must be identified by a separate reporter dye.
 Select dyes so that fluorophore emission spectra overlap as little as possible, noting that some instruments are compatible with only certain dyes—check the documentation for your instrument to be sure the dyes are compatible.
 It is a good idea to select FAM for low copy messages for its strong signal.
 Lower-signal fluorophores can then be used for the higher abundant messages.
-IDT PrimeTime qPCR Assays come with five different dye/quencher combinations for the best fit for your instrument and multiplexing needs.
+IDT PrimeTime qPCR Assays come with 5 different dye/quencher combinations for the best fit for your instrument and multiplexing needs.
+See articles in the Additional resources sidebar (top right) for recommendations for dye and reporter combinations for different PCR platforms.

 Validate the multiplex reactions by running a multiplex reaction in parallel with an individual reaction to make sure that similar Cq values are obtained.
 Compare the standard curves and verify that the Cq values are similar at both the high and low ends.
 A good multiplex will have similar curves and similar limits of detection.